mono/md-website/developers/building-monodevelop.md

 **Things you might have to do before running the `configure` script**

-1. , tell aclocal where to find the pkgconfig M4 macro (pkg.m4), e.g.
+1. Tell aclocal where to find the pkgconfig M4 macro (pkg.m4), e.g.

        export ACLOCAL_FLAGS="-I /Library/Frameworks/Mono.framework/Versions/Current/share/aclocal"